Indexing Techniques for Graph Reachability Queries

 \subsection{Indexes for concatenation-based queries}

 In concatenation-based reachability queries, the path constraint defines a label sequence, and the edge labels in the path from the source to the target are repeats of the defined label sequence.
 In Fig. \ref{fig:graphs}(b), $Q_r(L,B,(\texttt{worksFor}\cdot\texttt{friendOf})^*)=True$ because the sequence of edge labels in the path from $L$ to $B$ via $D$, $H$, and $G$ are repeats of $(\texttt{worksFor},\texttt{friendOf})$.
-Concatenation-based reachability are supported by SPARQL \cite{sparql}, SQL/PGQ \cite{10.1145/3514221.3526057}, GQL \cite{10.1145/3514221.3526057}.
+Concatenation-based reachability are supported by SPARQL \cite{sparql}, SQL/PGQ \cite{10.1145/3514221.3526057}, and GQL \cite{10.1145/3514221.3526057}.

 \textit{\textbf{Minimum repeats}}.
-In order to index concatenation-based reachability, path-label sequences from a source to a target are necessary to record \cite{10.1109/ICDE55515.2023.00013}, \textit{e.g.}, the path-label sequence of the path from $L$ to $B$ via $D$, $H$, and $G$ in Fig. \ref{fig:graphs}(b) is $(\texttt{worksFor},\texttt{friendOf},\texttt{worksFor},\texttt{friendOf})$.
-Recording only the \textit{minimum repeats}, instead of the raw label sequences, is sufficient for concatenation-based reachability query processing \cite{10.1109/ICDE55515.2023.00013}, \textit{e.g.}, the minimum repeat of the path from $L$ to $B$ in the previous example is $(\texttt{worksFor},\texttt{friendOf})$.
+To index concatenation-based reachability, path-label sequences from a source to a target are necessary to record \cite{10.1109/ICDE55515.2023.00013}.
+Recording only the \textit{minimum repeats}, instead of the raw label sequences, is sufficient for concatenation-based reachability query processing \cite{10.1109/ICDE55515.2023.00013}, For instance, given the path-label sequence $(\texttt{worksFor},\texttt{friendOf},\texttt{worksFor},\texttt{friendOf})$, the minimum repeat is $(\texttt{worksFor},\texttt{friendOf})$.